 - a.
-Ensure that sufficient resources from the program are allocated for completing the monitoring detailed in this environmental monitoring plan (EMP). - b.
-Coordinate with federal and local wildlife officials to identify E&T species habitats near or within areas that may be affected by program activities, and inform Environmental Compliance (EC) in Riverdale, MD about any protection measures and monitoring requirements. - c.
+Ensure that sufficient resources from the program are allocated for completing the monitoring detailed in this Environmental Monitoring Plan. - b.
+Coordinate with federal and local wildlife officials to identify E&T species and critical habitats near or within areas that may be affected by program activities, and inform Environmental Compliance in Riverdale, Maryland about any protection measures and monitoring requirements. - c.
 Implement appropriate operational procedures, mitigations, and protection measures. - d.
 Prepare a comprehensive list of all sensitive sites in a treatment program area and document in the PPQ Project Planning and Reporting Worksheet.
-Completed Worksheet Parts A and B are sent to EC. - e.
+Completed Worksheet Parts A and B are sent to Environmental Compliance. - e.
 Select monitoring sites for sampling, collect samples, record all relevant environmental and sample data, and submit samples to ANPCL for residue analysis. - f.
-Submit information describing the sample, sampling site, and treatment to EC. - g.
+Submit information describing the sample, sampling site, and treatment to Environmental Compliance. - g.
 Complete QA/QC checklists for treatment programs.
-No later than the final treatment program within a state, sign and forward all checklists to EC. - h.
-Inform EC when priority samples are collected and ANPCL when priority samples are shipped.
+No later than the final treatment program within a state, sign and forward all checklists to Environmental Compliance. - h.
+Inform Environmental Compliance when priority samples are collected and ANPCL when priority samples are shipped.

-APHIS-PPQ Environmental Compliance staff in Riverdale, MD will:
+APHIS-PPQ Environmental Compliance staff in Riverdale, Maryland will: